AyeshaC123/ArmInArm-Fall2024-AIC/CODE_OF_CONDUCT.md

-The following rules and guidelines are meant for anyone who wants to work on or contribute to this project.
+The following code of conduct is meant for anyone who wants to work on or contribute to this project.

 Code of Conduct:
   Do: